 Sometimes the accommodation is available in retirement villages, which tend to be larger complexes offering more leisure and care services.

-Alternatively, if you need different levels of care or plan to move into the care home at a later date, ‘extra care’ or ‘assisted living’ schemes are worth thinking about.
+Alternatively, if you need different levels of care or plan to move into a care home at a later date, ‘extra care’ or ‘assisted living’ schemes are worth thinking about.

-You’ll live independently in your own home, often in the grounds of a care home, but will have nearby access to many services that help make your daily living easier.
+You’ll live independently in your own home, sometimes in the grounds of a care home, but will have nearby access to many services that help make your daily living easier.

 - You get to live independently in a smaller, and easier to manage, purpose-built home.

 - Your spouse or partner can move in too.

 - Friends and family can visit – depending on where it is, moving home might actually mean moving closer to family, clubs and faith organisations.

 - It’s secure with round-the-clock alarms and/or wardens.

 - Many homes allow pets.

 - You can take your own furniture and other belongings.